-In addition to action(s) taken by Roanoke College, members of the College community are subject to state and local alcohol and drug related penalties [N.B. - consider deleting entire section]:
+In addition to action(s) taken by Roanoke College, members of the College community are subject to state and local alcohol and drug related penalties:

 Alcohol - Drinking in Public.
 A fine not to exceed \$250, court costs and attorney's fees.